hamxiaoz/hamxiaoz.github.com/_posts/2016-11-14-TIL-how-to-enable-keyboard-access-for-donot-save-mac.md

 ---
 layout: post
-title:  "TIL: How to enable keyboard access for \"Don't save\" on Mac?"
+title:  "TIL: [Mac] How to enable keyboard access for \"Don't save\" on Mac?"
 ---

 When closing an unsaved file in a code editor, for example Sublime or VS Code, you will see this dialog: